facelessuser/soupsieve/docs/src/markdown/selectors.md

 Level 4 CSS<span class="lab badge"></span>
 :
-    The level 4 `:lang()` adds the ability to define multiple languages, the ability to use `*` for wildcard language matching.
+    The level 4 CSS specifications adds the ability to define multiple languages using a comma separated list.
+The specifications also allow for BCP 47 language ranges as described in [RFC4647](https://tools.ietf.org/html/rfc4647) for extended filtering.
+This enables implicit wildcard matching between subtags.
+For instance, `:lang(de-DE)` will match all of `de-DE`, `de-DE-1996`, `de-Latn-DE`, `de-Latf-DE`, and `de-Latn-DE-1996`.
+Implicit wildcard matching will not take place at the beginning on the primary language tag, `*` must be used to force wildcard matching at the beginning of the language.
+If desired an explicit wildcard between subtags can be used, but since implicit wildcard matching already takes place between subtags, it is not needed: `de-*-DE` would be the same as just using `de-DE`.

     ```css tab="Syntax"
     :lang('*-language', language2)